First Boer War: Background

-Sir Theophilus Shepstone was sent by Lord Carnarvon (British Secretary of the Colonies) as a special commissioner to the Transvaal.
+Sir Theophilus Shepstone was sent by Lord Carnarvon as a special commissioner to the Transvaal.
 Shepstone did not initially disclose his true intentions to the Transvaal government, but at the end of January 1877 Shepstone admitted to Burgers that Britain was going to annex the Transvaal Republic.
 Burgers' response was to convince the Transvaal government to act in a more serious manner, but the Transvaal government refused to see the urgency of their predicament.
-Lord Carnarvon thought that the annexation of the Transvaal would be the first step in creating a British confederation.
+Lord Carnarvon thought that the annexation of the Transvaal would be the first step in creating a confederation under British authority.

-On 12th April 1877, a proclamation of the annexation of the Transvaal Republic was made in Church Square, Pretoria, the capital city of the Transvaal.
+On 12 April 1877, a proclamation of the annexation of the Transvaal Republic was made in Church Square, Pretoria, the capital city of the Transvaal.
 The Transvaal Republic was now known as the British Colony of the Transvaal.
 A Transvaal government delegation comprising Paul Kruger and E. J. P. Jorrisen went to London in 1877 to present their case on behalf of the Transvaal to Lord Carnarvon, but their efforts were unsuccessful.
 The Transvaal Volksraad (People's Council) asked Transvaal citizens not to commit acts of violence, as this would create a negative image of the Transvaal in Britain.
-In April 1880, the Liberal Party was elected as the new government in Britain and the feeling in the Transvaal was that it would lead to the return of sovereignty to the Transvaal.
-However, the new British Prime Minister, W.E.
-Gladstone reiterated British control of the Transvaal.
+In April 1880, the Liberal Party was elected as the new government in Britain, and the feeling in the Transvaal was that this would lead to the return of sovereignty to the Transvaal.
+However, the new British prime minister, W.E.
+Gladstone, reiterated British control.
 In October 1880, a newspaper from Paarl in the Cape Colony reported: "Passive resistance is now becoming futile".

 Outbreak of war

 With the defeat of the Zulus, and the Pedi, the Transvaal Boers were able to give voice to the growing resentment against the 1877 British annexation of the Transvaal and complained that it had been a violation of the Sand River Convention of 1852, and the Bloemfontein Convention of 1854.

-Major-General Sir George Pomeroy Colley, after returning briefly to India, finally took over as Governor of Natal, Transvaal, High Commissioner of SE Africa and Military Commander in July 1880.
+Major-General Sir George Pomeroy Colley, after returning briefly to India, finally took over as Governor of Natal, Transvaal and Military Commander in July 1880.
 Multiple commitments prevented Colley from visiting the Transvaal where he knew many of the senior Boers.
 Instead he relied on reports from the Administrator, Sir Owen Lanyon, who had no understanding of the Boer mood or capability.
 Belatedly Lanyon asked for troop reinforcements in December 1880 but was overtaken by events.

 The Boers revolted on 16 December 1880 and took action at Bronkhorstspruit against a British column of the 94th Foot who were returning to reinforce Pretoria.